HUMAN RIGHTS AND EQUAL OPPORTUNITY COMMISSION

 or Agency making the submission to Cabinet.

-- The Commission believes that a Tasmanian Charter of Rights should give courts the power to:
+Commission believes that a Tasmanian Charter of Rights should give courts the

-A Charter of Rights should allow the Courts to make a declaration of incompatibility.
+Charter of Rights should allow the Courts to make a declaration of

 courts should not have the power to strike-down legislation that is inconsistent